-K-12 cloud security solutions protect students and staff from identity theft, financial risk and personal harm
+K-12 cloud security solutions protect students and staff from identity theft, financial risk, and personal harm

-But the benefits of collaboration and convenience of cloud technology does not come without risk.
+But the benefits of collaboration and convenience of cloud technology do not come without risk.
 Unfortunately, cloud security for education is necessary to protect student and staff information data while keeping everyone safe.
 Here are 3 reasons why you must include a K-12 cloud security solution on your school’s supply list this year.

 Protect Students from Identity Theft